Jithin75/pagepal/README.md

 With PagePal, you can track your reading progress, manage your book collection, receive AI-powered personalized book recommendations, and set reading goals.
 Our goal is to create a cohesive and satisfying reading experience for our users, making reading more accessible and enjoyable for everyone.

+### Advanced Features:

+We believe that we were able to achieve the following advanced features:
+- Utilize data from an existing cloud service (e.g. search Twitter data; load image data from Google; lookup names of Pokemon on a custom REST service).
+See the list below for some potential APIs.
+- Deploy your database to the cloud to store private data.
+Implement appropriate privacy/security measures (e.g. hashed and encrypted password; secure authentication using tokens).
+- Support multi-user scenarios.
+This means supporting different users, each with their own data, stored in the cloud (must be paired with some cloud deployment, as above).
+- Support single-user multi-device scenarios.
+This requires the ability to have your data shared across different instances of your application running concurrently (must be paired with some cloud deployment as above).

 ### Screenshots:

 ![Login Page](https://git.uwaterloo.ca/ppremsan/team-102-5/-/blob/main/PagePal/src/main/resources/login.png)